Istanbul Food Guide

 Photo credit: Hüsrev Lokantası

-If you can never say no to dessert, combining the ice cream with the “Un Helvası” will make you envy all the other guests.
+Order that and you get the kuru fasulye paired with roasted beef, stuffed black cabbage, and rice, instead of just one dish on its own.
+If you can never say no to dessert, the ice cream with “Un Helvası” will make you envy the other tables.

 Address: Gayrettepe, Yıldız Posta Cd.
 No:48/1, 34349 Beşiktaş